QuaSi-Software/Documentation/docs/resie_description_components.md

 [^Muhidienne]: M. Muhieddine, E. Canot, and R. March, Various Approaches for Solving Problems in Heat Conduction with Phase Change: HAL, 2015.

 #### Heat Carrier Fluid
 The description of the heat carrier fluid is very similar to the explanations in the chapter "Geothermal probes", which is why it is not explained here in detail again.
-Instead of the thermal borehole resistance from the probe model, a length-related thermal pipe resistance is introduced for the geothermal collector model, which is calculated using the following equation in accordance with (Ramming).
+Instead of the thermal borehole resistance from the probe model, a length-related thermal pipe resistance is introduced for the geothermal collector model, which is calculated using the following equation in accordance with (Ramming)[^Ramming].
 $$R_p = \frac{1}{2\pi} \left( \frac{2}{\alpha_i \cdot D_i} + \frac{1}{\lambda_p} \cdot \ln\left(\frac{D_o}{D_i}\right) \right)$$

+[^Ramming]: K. Ramming, Bewertung und Optimierung oberflächennaher Erdwärmekollektoren für verschiedene Lastfälle.
+Technische Universität Dresden, 2007.

 where \(R_p \) is the length-specific thermal pipe resistance, \(\alpha_i \) is the convective heat transfer coefficient on the inside of the pipe, \(\lambda_p\) is the thermal conductivity of the pipe, \(D_i \) is the inside diameter, and \(D_o \) is the outside diameter of the pipe.